docker/docs/engine/userguide/eng-image/dockerfile_best-practices.md

 update` and ensure the installation of the new version.
 Listing packages on each line can also prevent mistakes in package duplication.

-In addition, cleaning up the apt cache and removing `/var/lib/apt/lists` help keep the image size down.
+In addition, cleaning up the apt cache and removing `/var/lib/apt/lists` reduce the image size.
 Since the `RUN` statement starts with `apt-get update`, the package cache will always be refreshed prior to `apt-get install`.